DarkHacker213/hack-bundle-tampermonkey/RIPPER/README.md

 RIPPER v1.0 IS NOW WORKING ENJOY HAVE FUN

+if you want the scripts just go into the scripts folder

 How to use and warnings/suggestions

 WARNING 1.
 Don't use anything from WEAREDEVS.
 Why? you ask Because all of there exploits get ban waved weekly. and your pretty much srewed